davidagler/howtowritephilosophy/lessons/clarify.md

 # How to Clarify

 Unclear language is said to die as soon as it is spoken since it fails to be understood by those that hear it.

-Since many of these ideas of philosophy (e.g., person, free will, object) are unclear, one of the goals of philosophers is to clarifying their terms as much as possible.
-In clarifying an idea, philosophers generally try to (1) make the idea more understandable or (2) make it more precise (or both).
+Since many of our ideas (e.g., person, free will, beauty) are unclear, one goal of writing is to clarify the language we use.
+In clarifying an idea, we generally try to (1) make the idea more understandable or (2) make it more precise (or both).

 ## Methods of Clarification

 Practically speaking, how do we clarify an idea?
 There are several methods:

 1. Define the idea: Provide a definition of the idea.
+1. Reduce generality: choose a word with a narrower application
-1. Explicate or precisify:
+1. Explicate or precisify via stipulation
-2. Give an example: Provide an example of the idea.
+1. Give an example: Provide an example of the idea.
-3. Specify a contrast: Highlight how the idea differs from other relevant or closely related ideas.
+1. Compare and Contrast: Highlight how the idea differs from other relevant or closely related ideas.
-4. Clarify possible ambiguities: Articulate the different senses of the term and distinguish between them.
+1. Disambiguate: Articulate the different senses of the term and distinguish between them.
-5. Point out misconceptions or contentious beliefs: Identify and correct misconceptions or contentious beliefs people have about the idea.
+1. Highlight misconceptions: Identify and correct misconceptions or contentious beliefs people have about the idea.

+## Definition

 Let's consider each one of these.
 First, consider the concept of idea of "doubt".
 In order to gain greater clarity concerning this idea, one thing we can do is to define it.
 One type of definition is a *dictionary definition*.
 Consulting the dictionary, we might find that doubt is defined as follows: